Anniversary TripsPosted: January 6, 2014

 There was a lovely view from the top of the courthouse.

 Here is the doorway of the Spanish Colonial Revival courthouse showing the great fonts that are used all around the government buildings.

-After a full day and night in Santa Barbara we decided to head to Solvang for a few hours before making our way back to Los Angeles.
-This charming Danish architecture proved to be quite the surprise as we were not expecting something so interesting.
+After a full day and night in Santa Barbara, we decided to head to Solvang for a few hours before making our way back to Los Angeles.
+The charming Danish architecture proved to be quite the surprise, as we were not expecting to find anything like it in Southern California.
 We have decided that Solvang will need a whole weekend to itself for our exploration someday.